LunarTides/Hearthstone.js/cards/Examples/README.md

 Every stage has a big example card at the end, called `combined.mts`.
 This will show you every concept you learned in that stage, so look at that last.

-In all stages, there is a README.md file.
-This shows you the order to look at the cards in.
-This is important since the card files won't explain a concept if it has already been explained in a card before it.
-You can also look at the name of the file to see the order you should look at it.
+Look at the name of the file to see the order you should look at it.
 Look at the files in this order:
 `1 -> 2 -> 3 -> ... -> last`
+This is important since the card files won't explain a concept if it has already been explained in a card before it.

 1. Look at the cards in `1`.
 These are the essentials, showing you the structure of cards and a little bit of code.
 2. Look at the cards in `2`.
 These are a bit more advanced, where you will be modifying some values.